What do I have to take into account when planning a large installation of PRTG Network Monitor?

-For high-speed operation of the web interface (page times below 500ms), we recommend that you stay below 5,000 sensors per installation.
+For high-speed operation of the PRTG web interface (page times below 500ms), we recommend that you stay below 5,000 sensors per installation.
 For clusters we recommend that you stay below 2,500 sensors per cluster.
-If you plan an installation that monitors more than 5,000 sensors from one instance of PRTG on a physical device, or more than 5,000 sensors with PRTG running on a virtual machine, we ask you to contact our pre-sales team for consultation.
+If you plan an installation with more than 5,000 sensors on a physical device, or if you want to set up more than 5,000 sensors with PRTG running on a virtual machine, please contact our Presales team for consultation.
 They will advise you on sensor limits and scanning intervals.
+See also our Best Practice Guide: Running large installations of PRTG in a virtual environment.

-For more information, see also PRTG Manual: Detailed System Requirements
+For more information, see also the PRTG Manual: Detailed System Requirements

 I'd like to add to this comment that it is possible to use more than 120 sensors for WMI.
 I think our current setup is approximately running a total of 1200 sensors (60 sec interval) with about 250 wmi sensors and we will be adding more of them.